angelicamarttins/entity-dto-converter/README.md

 The following methods are implemented:

-- Constructors
+- Constructor
-- Static Methods
+- Static Method
 - @Builder (Lombok)
-- Manual Mappers
+- Manual Mapper
 - MapStruct
-- Streams and Lambdas
-- Streams with @Builder
-- Spring Data JPA Projections
+- Spring Data JPA Projection

-This project was built with Java 23, Spring Boot 3, and JUnit 5.
+This project was built with Java 23, Spring Boot 3 and JUnit 5.